-(e.g. Levitt and List, 2007; Al-Ubaydli and List, 2015), but instead on a model's generalizability across exchangeable domains.8 Our use of exchangeability to construct bounds extends work on conformal inference (e.g. Vovk et al., 2005; Barber et al., 2021; Angelopoulos et al., 2022) by replacing the assumption of exchangeable observations with that of exchangeable domains.9 Section 3.2 relaxes the exchangeability assumption; our results there connect to the literature on sensitivity analysis (e.g. Aronow and Lee, 2013; Andrews and Oster, 2019; Nie et al., 2021; Sahoo et al., 2022).
+Finally, the literature on external validity studies the extent to which results obtained in one domain hold more generally.
+This paper does not focus on the generalizability of insights from randomized control trials (e.g. Deaton, 2010; Imbens, 2010) or laboratory experiments (e.g. Levitt and List, 2007; Al-Ubaydli and List, 2015), but instead on a model's generalizability across exchangeable domains.5 Our use of exchangeability to construct bounds extends work on conformal inference (e.g. Vovk et al., 2005; Barber et al., 2021; Angelopoulos et al., 2022) by replacing the assumption of exchangeable observations with that of exchangeable domains.6 Section 3.2 relaxes this assumption; our results there connect to the literature on sensitivity analysis (e.g. Aronow and Lee, 2013; Andrews and Oster, 2019; Nie et al., 2021; Sahoo et al., 2022).

 Finally, we join a small but growing body of work regarding the relative value of economic models and black box algorithms, and how the two approaches can be combined for better prediction and explanation of social science phenomena (Athey and Imbens, 2016; Fudenberg and Liang, 2019; Agrawal et al., 2020).
-Several recent papers compare the predictiveness of black box algorithms with that of more structured economic models.10 While black box methods are often very effective given a large quantity of data from the domain of interest, our results suggest that they may be less effective for transferring across domains.
-Hofman et al. (2021) organizes recent work in this area and concludes that more work is needed on the question "how well does a predictive model fit to one data distribution generalize to another?"
-Our paper takes an important step in this direction.
+Several recent papers compare the predictiveness of black box algorithms with that of more structured economic models.
+While black box methods are often very effective given a large quantity of data from the domain of interest, our results suggest that they may be less effective at transferring predictions across domains.